billfitzgerald/infosec-primer/getting_started.md

 **Control Panel** --> **Network and Internet** --> **Network and Sharing Center**

-From this dialog, select the active network, which will bring up a status menu to select "Details."
+From this dialog, select the active network, which will bring up a status menu.
+Select **Details** from this menu.

 <div align="center">
 <figure>